Creating concepts to constructing cantilevers…

 Taylor often uses quick sketches to convey techniques and building ideas for both the viewer and the project-clients.

 His friendly demeanour and creative characteristics marry with his often vibrant attire.
-In the image above, his choice of thick square glasses are a dominant feature in his dress.
+In the image above, his choice of thick square black glasses are a dominant feature in his dress.

 Thick square glasses?